Environmental sustainability

 Additional features of the CUP

-• The Central Utility Plant will generate steam for Abbott Northwestern Hospital, the Children’s Minnesota hospital, and other neighbors.
+• The Central Utility Plant generates steam for Abbott Northwestern Hospital, the Children’s Minnesota hospital, and other neighbors.
 We use steam to sterilize medical instruments and heat our buildings.
 Sharing this resource creates an efficient local district for energy distribution.

-• The CUP will feature rainwater capture systems to reduce strain on the local storm water system.
+• The CUP features rainwater capture systems to reduce strain on the local storm water system.

 Purple Parking Ramp

-The new Purple parking Ramp will house multiple modes of transportation, a community solar garden and more.
+The Purple Parking Ramp is a transportation hub for multiple modes of transportation, a community solar garden and more.

 Architectural rendering of new transportation hub